-The Overconfidence Trap has been added to your bookmarks.
+The Overconfidence Trap has been saved

 Conventional wisdom gets a bad rap.
 Much of what we intuitively know about mergers and acquisitions—and there is a sagging bookshelf on the subject—is borne out by the facts.
 But being “almost right” about expectations and priorities isn’t enough.
 The reality is far more nuanced.

 Mergers and acquisitions are high-risk propositions under the best of conditions.
 The challenge is even tougher when the business climate is turbulent and uncertain.
 It would be comforting to believe that M&A best practices have become so well-documented and widely understood that hard-pressed executives can find the guidance they need by turning to repositories of prevailing wisdom on the subject.

 It is true that the body of literature on M&A transactions has expanded in recent years, and there is a good deal of agreement on what works and what doesn’t.
 Best-selling books such as Deals from Hell1 and Mastering the Merger2 boil down the secrets of M&A success into a few lessons.
 Others, such as The Art of Merger Integration,3offer more detailed prescriptions on how to develop and sustain a record of consistent M&A wins.
 It is tempting to conclude that companies can heed this advice and learn to manage their way through the M&A experience even in unsettled times.